hukun-2019/K-Blog/index.md

 Journal of Computer Aided Design and Graphics. **Under Review** (In Chinese, EI)
 11. Invited reviewer for SCI journals and International Conference.
 (IF: 2.924 International Journal of Electronics and Communications.
 The 5th International Conference on Computer Science and Application Engineering (CSAE 2021) )
-12. Two invention patents and two National Natural Science Foundation projects (In Research)
+12. Two invention patents and two National Natural Science Foundation projects (**In Research**)
+13. Image Watermarking Robustness Improvement Strategy Based on Convolutional Neural Network (**Ongoing**)
+14. Ti-DNN: A Novel Deep Neural Network Watermark Algorithm Based on Transfer and Integrated Learning (**Ongoing**)
 ---